Women in the Vietnam War

 Women in the Vietnam War were active in a large variety of roles, making significant impacts on the War and with the War having significant impacts on them.

 Several million Vietnamese women served in the military and in militias during the War, particularly in the National Liberation Front of South Vietnam (also known as the Viet Cong), with the slogan "when war comes, even the women must fight" being widely used.
 These women made vital contributions on the Ho Chi Minh trail, in espionage efforts, medical care, logistical and administrative work, and, in some cases, direct combat against opposing forces.

-Civilian women also had significant impacts during the War, with women workers taking on more roles in the economy and Vietnam seeing an increase in legal women's rights.
+Civilian women also had significant impacts during the Vietnam War, with women workers taking on more roles in the economy and Vietnam seeing an increase in legal women's rights.
 In Vietnam and around the world, women emerged as leaders of anti-war peace campaigns and made significant contributions to war journalism.

 However, women still faced significant levels of discrimination during and after the War and were often targets of sexual violence and war crimes.
 Post-war, some Vietnamese women veterans faced difficulty reintegrating into civilian society and having their contributions recognised, as well as some advances in women's rights made during the War failing to be sustained.
 Portrayals of the War in fiction have also been criticised for their depictions of women, both for overlooking the role women played in the War and in reducing Vietnamese women to racist stereotypes.
 Women continue to be at the forefront of campaigns to deal with the aftermath of the War, such as the long-terms effect of Agent Orange use and the Lai Đại Hàn.